shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 The AVD deployments created in this repo come with the custom portal forms for each template.
 The easiest way to create the Template Specs from the templates in this repo is to utilize the **New-TemplateSpecs.ps1** file located in the **deployments** folder.
 Follow these instructions to execute this script.

-1. Connect to the correct Azure Environment where `<Environment>` equals 'AzureCloud', 'AzureUSGovernment', 'USNat', or 'USSec'.
+1. Connect to the correct Azure Environment where `<Environment>` equals 'AzureCloud', 'AzureUSGovernment', or the Air-Gapped equivalent.

    ``` powershell
    Connect-AzAccount -Environment <Environment>